This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Church Choir

 Church music is under the general direction of the Organist and Choirmaster.
 The church choir is open to everyone interested in singing.
-No experience is necessary as training is given at the weekly choir practices which are held on Thursdays at 7.30p.m. in the church hall.
-The choir leads the praise and sings an Introit and Anthem at Sunday services.
+No experience is necessary as training is given at the weekly choir practices before the morning service from 10am.
+The choir leads the praise and sings an Introit and Anthem at Sunday services, contributes to Easter and Christmas, and gives concerts and recitals from time to time.
 The repertoire is varied, including music from the Renaissance to the present.
-To find out more then please contact the choirmaster without obligation.
+To find out more contact the choirmaster without obligation.

 We have a pipe organ in our church building which underwent an extensive renovation completed in 2012.
 Details of the instrument are recorded on the National Pipe Organ Register follow the links to see the entries.
 The organ is a TC Lewis organ from 1911 thought to have been originally in Buchleuch Church and was moved to its present location about 1955.